Sifrisky/Sifrisky/README.md

 I am an **engineer** by profession and **designer** by vocation! <3

-Actually, I'm a **Full Stack Developer** and I like so much! 💗
+Currently, I'm studying and learning about **Full Stack Web Developer** and I like so much! 💗

-I hope we can meet and work together! 🙌
+I hope we can meet and work together!

 🔥 **Last Project** --> http://astridtoys.herokuapp.com/